Joker eye color. The Dark Knight

 • Batman (film, 1966) (film and TV series) - Cesar Romero

-The first appearance of the Joker in the movie was the series of the 60s, where he was somewhat changed in terms of appearance: now he has light green hair combed into a ball, and instead of a frozen smile, the corners of his mouth were lengthened with lipstick.
-His suit was made dark pink and his gloves purple.
-In the series, the Joker is more like a clown than a villain.
-In addition, he acts very weakly here, just following the instructions of the Penguin.
+The Joker's first appearance in a movie was the TV series of the 60s, where he was slightly changed in terms of appearance: now he has light green hair, combed into a ball, and instead of a frozen smile, the corners of his mouth were lengthened with lipstick.
+His suit was made dark pink, and his gloves were purple.
+In the series, the Joker is more of a clown than a villain.
+In addition, he acts very weakly here, just following the Penguin's instructions.

 After that, the Joker was only in cartoons and comics for a long time.

 In 1989, the Joker returned in Tim Burton's Batman, played by Jack Nicholson.
-Here he has a name - Jack Napier, the former right hand of crime boss Carl Grissom.
-Jack fell into a tank of poisonous waste at a chemical plant, and as a result of an unsuccessful plastic surgery, his face was disfigured: a smile froze on it forever.
-There is no Robin in this movie, and Batman remembers that the Joker killed Bruce Wayne's parents when Bruce was a little boy.
-The traditional look was retained: green hair, a white face, red lips, an expensive purple suit, purple gloves, and a permanent smile.
-They did their best with a smile: Jack Nicholson was put on artificial corners of his lips and cheeks, “frozen in a smile,” as makeup.
+Here he gets a name - Jack Napier, the former right hand of crime boss Carl Grissom.
+Jack fell into a toxic waste tank at a chemical plant, and as a result of unsuccessful plastic surgery, his face was disfigured: a smile was permanently frozen on it.
+There is no Robin in this film, and Batman remembers that the Joker killed Bruce Wayne's parents when Bruce was just a little boy.
+The traditional appearance was preserved: green hair, white face, red lips, expensive purple suit, purple gloves and a constant smile.
+They did their best with a smile: Jack Nicholson had artificial make-up applied to the corners of his lips and cheeks, “frozen in a smile.”
 At the end of the film, he was killed by Batman, although the Joker was given much more time than Batman.

 Main article: Batman: Dead End

-The image of the Joker (Andrew Koenig) in this fan-made low-budget film impressed many and is considered a cross between the images of Ledger and Nicholson.
-The Joker's appearance is reminiscent of a Nolan movie, but the Joker has brown hair instead of green hair.
-The Joker character in this movie is a bit of a psycho and was arrested at the end.
+The portrayal of the Joker (Andrew Koenig) in this low-budget fan film impressed many and is considered a cross between Ledger and Nicholson.
+The Joker's appearance is reminiscent of the Nolan film, but the Joker here has brown hair instead of green.
+The character of the Joker in this film is a little crazy and was arrested at the end.

-In The Dark Knight, the Joker (Heath Ledger) again has no name (besides, he leaves no clues, and his past cannot be known).
-The appearance is traditional, but distorted: the Joker has light green curly hair, black outlines around the eyes (taken from the comics), dirty purple suit, dark purple gloves and a white face.
-2 scars carved in the mouth became a constant smile.
-Over the course of the film, the Joker gives two versions of their appearance: a bullying father and an unhappy family life, but true reason has not yet been disclosed.
-The stories are accompanied by the phrase “Why are you so serious?” (in the original "Why so serious?"), which became the tagline for the film.
-Falling into the waste was abandoned here - the white face of the Joker here is a sloppily applied make-up that is wiped several times during the course of the film.
-The knife is the favorite weapon of the new Joker: in his opinion, knives provide the closest contact with the victim.
-Also a hallmark of this villain are dynamite and gasoline.
-In the ending, the Joker does not die, making the film a prequel.
+In The Dark Knight, the Joker (Heath Ledger) again has no name (he also leaves no clues, and his past cannot be known).
+The appearance is traditional, but distorted: the Joker has light green curly hair, black outlines around his eyes (taken from the comics), a dirty purple suit, dark purple gloves and a white face.
+The permanent smile became 2 scars carved in the mouth.
+Throughout the film, the Joker gives two versions of their appearance: their father's bullying and their unhappy family life, but the real reason never revealed.
+The stories are accompanied by the phrase “Why are you so serious?” (in the original “Why so serious?”), which became the tagline for the film.
+Falling into waste is abandoned here - the Joker's white face here is sloppily applied makeup, which is wiped off several times during the course of the film.
+The knife is the new Joker's favorite weapon: in his opinion, knives provide the closest contact with the victim.
+Also distinguishing features of this villain are dynamite and gasoline.
+The Joker does not die at the end, making the film a prequel.

-Heath himself, having closed in the living room for a month, came up with the image of the Joker.
-He didn't want his Joker to look like Jack Nicholson's Joker.
-Joker Heath is selfish, with his unsurpassed facial expressions, with an eternal smile in the form of scars, with wonderful intonations of a psychopath.
-In this film, the Joker shows the whole morality of society.
+Hit himself, having locked himself in the living room for a month, came up with the image of the Joker.
+He didn't want his Joker to be like Jack Nicholson's Joker.
+Heath's Joker is selfish, with his unsurpassed facial expressions, with an eternal smile in the form of scars, with the wonderful intonations of a psychopath.
+In this film, Joker shows all the morality of society.
 Not Batman, who protects the citizens of the city, but the Joker.
-Heath Ledger's Joker supplies us with the meaning and philosophy of people like Harvey Dent as well as society.
+Heath Ledger's Joker provides us with the meaning and philosophy of people like Harvey Dent as well as society.
 The Joker plunges the city into chaos and plays his subtle game.

-Unfortunately, the world will never see such a Joker as he appeared in The Dark Knight.
-Heath Ledger - the actor who brilliantly performed this role, died shortly after filming ended.
+Unfortunately, the world will never see the Joker as he appeared in The Dark Knight.
+Heath Ledger, the actor who brilliantly played this role, died shortly after filming ended.

-The tragic death of Heath Ledger raised two thorny questions at the film's release: whether to show the recently deceased Heath Ledger as a disfigured Joker speaking his catchphrase, and whether the scene where the Joker pretends to be dead should be cut from the final cut.
-This situation was resolved, motivated by the fact that Heath Ledger worked very hard on this role and in any case would be proud and happy about it.
+The tragic death of Heath Ledger raised two pressing questions during the film's release: whether to show the recently deceased Heath Ledger as a disfigured Joker speaking his catchphrase, and whether to cut the scene where the Joker plays dead from the final cut.
+This situation was resolved on the basis that Heath Ledger worked very hard on this role and in any case would have been proud and happy about it.

 Joker in video games